Table of Contents

 Starting as a pay-per-song model, most indie filmmakers found music licensing out of their reach.
 Among those filmmakers was Artlist founder Ira Belsky.
 He, along with three of his friends, decided to combine the growing need for music for videos with the successful subscription-based model of companies like Adobe and Spotify.
 As Belsky explains, “As filmmakers, we saw a gap in the film industry between the low-quality stock music that is just made for making money and the high-quality music that comes at a price.”
 Ian Locke agrees, “There’s a huge demand for music out there.
 What they’ve done is they’ve connected the two in a really affordable way.”

 Artlist subscribers get access to its entire music catalog for a year with unlimited downloads.
-To top 25+it off, subscribers can use the music they downloaded with an active subscription in perpetuity.
+To top it off, projects that feature music downloaded under a paid subscription are covered in perpetuity.

 Road to Empowerment